Top 4 Pre-Trained Models for Image Classification with Python Code

 Very Deep Convolutional Networks for Large-Scale Image Recognition(VGG-16)

 The VGG-16 is one of the most popular pre-trained models for image classification.
-Introduced in the famous ILSVRC 2014 Conference, it was and remains THE model to beat even today.
-Developed at the Visual Graphics Group at the University of Oxford, VGG-16 beat the then standard of AlexNet and was quickly adopted by researchers and the industry for their image Classification Tasks.
+Introduced at the famous ILSVRC 2014 Conference, it was and remains THE model to beat even today.
+Developed at the Visual Graphics Group at the University of Oxford, VGG-16 beat the then-standard AlexNet and was quickly adopted by researchers and the industry for their image classification tasks.

 Here is the architecture of VGG-16: